Taipei with Kids in 2024: Ideas from a Local Family

 The best public hot spring for kids in Beitou is Spring City Resort.
 It’s quite a ways from the MRT, but they’ve got a free shuttle bus roughly every 30 minutes or you ca hop in a cab to reach it.

-Adults can take advantage of this highly discounted deal for Spring City deal on Klook.
+Adults can take advantage of this highly discounted deal for Spring City deal on Klook and the same deal on Kkday.
 Kids 100 cm or less are free, while older kids get a lowered price at the door.

 You can also book an overnight stay at Spring City here on Agoda.